Experimental / Homebuilt Aircraft Insurance

 Coverage built for every phase — from construction to Phase I testing to full operations

-Experimental and homebuilt aircraft follow a unique lifecycle—planning, construction, inspection, flight testing, and everyday operations.
-Because risk shifts at each stage, your insurance needs to evolve with you.
-At Aero Insurance, you can compare all underwriters with one application, ensuring no missed savings, no gaps, and coverage that keeps pace with your project.
+Experimental and homebuilt aircraft follow a unique lifecycle—planning, construction, inspection, flight testing, and ongoing operations.
+Because risk changes at each stage, insurance coverage must evolve with the project.
+With Aero Insurance, you can compare all underwriters with one application, ensuring no missed savings, no coverage gaps, and protection that keeps pace with your build.

-Whether you’re in the workshop, preparing for your first flight, or moving into Phase II recreational flying, our specialists—trusted by pilots for 20+ years—help you secure coverage that matches your airframe, build documentation, test plans, and pilot qualifications.
+Whether you’re still in the workshop, preparing for your first flight, or moving into Phase II recreational or cross-country flying, our specialists—trusted by pilots for 20+ years—help you secure coverage that matches your airframe, documentation, test plans, and pilot qualifications.

-Kit builders, owner-operators, factory-assist participants, and buyers of completed experimentals—especially those preparing for Phase I test flights or transitioning into Phase II personal or cross-country missions.
+This page is for kit builders, owner-operators, factory-assist participants, and buyers of completed experimental aircraft.
+It’s especially helpful for pilots preparing for Phase I flight testing or transitioning into Phase II personal and cross-country missions.
 If you want less paperwork and more flying, Aero’s streamlined quoting process gets you there faster.

 Typical Uses We See